Drones & Aerial Activities - Quickstart guide

 *excluding Brussels VLL2 above 150ft AAL and more than 50m away from an obstacle

-DSA quickstart guide
+DAA quickstart guide

 If you encounter any difficulties, make sure to check our FAQ.